UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/mint_ethbtc_via_etherscan.md

 ![positions](mint_positions.png)

-From this, we can conclude that we have minted 1000 tokens with 38 DAI of collateral supplied.
+From this, we can conclude that we have successfully minted 1000 tokens with 40 DAI of supplied collateral.

 ## What next?